-So we put through a top of the range model from Blueair, the Swedish company, who claim to offer the world’s best.
-We tried out the Classic 480i, which cleans the air in rooms up to 40m2 – more than enough to see how it worked over a couple of months in alleviating my son’s severe hayfever.
+We put through a top-of-the-range model from Blueair, the Swedish company which claims to offer the world’s best.
+Next, we tried out the Classic 480i, which cleans the air in rooms up to 40m2 – more than enough to see how it worked over a couple of months in alleviating my son’s severe hayfever.
 At the height of the hayfever season.
 Would it help?
 And they say you shouldn’t experiment on kids…

 Want some more air purifier options?
 No worries: check out our best air purifier guide for more top buys.

 Air purifiers rely on passing the air in a room through a filter which removes the particulate matter.
-The bigger and better the purifier, the more air can be changed (the Classic 480i can handle a room up to 40m2, but Blueair do offer smaller models for the typical British bedroom) and the better the motor, the quicker it can be done – this is measured by ACH (air changes per hour).
+The bigger and better the purifier, the more air can be changed (the Classic 480i can handle a room up to 40m2, but Blueair does offer smaller models for the typical British bedroom), and the better the motor, the quicker it can do it – this is measured by ACH (air changes per hour).

-Positioning the purifier at least 1m away from walls is key to ensuring a good air flow, and Blueair recommends leaving the purifier on (on a low setting) constantly.
-We’d worried a little bit about this being a significant drain on energy consumption but on the lowest setting the 480i uses 15w – the equivalent of having 4 LED lightbulbs on all day.
+Positioning the purifier at least 1m away from walls is key to ensuring good airflow, and Blueair recommends constantly leaving the purifier on (on a low setting).
+We’d worried a bit about this being a significant drain on energy consumption, but on the lowest setting, the 480i uses 15w – the equivalent of having 4 LED lightbulbs on all day.
 The purifier constantly monitors air quality and modulates its filtration accordingly.

-It’s important to place the purifier away from walls, and while the purifier doesn’t come with casters as standard, it isn’t the most beautiful thing to have in the middle of your bedroom – so you’ll need to think about the position where it can both do its job well but also not get in the way.
+It’s essential to place the cleaner away from the walls.
+While the purifier comes with standard casters, it isn’t the most beautiful thing to have in the middle of your bedroom – so you’ll need to think about the position where it can both do its job well and not get in the way.

 Post-installation, the purifier hasn’t needed any intervention.
-We have run it on the lowest setting consistently and it seems to regulate the air quality with sufficient power.
+We have run it on the lowest setting consistently, which seems to regulate the air quality with sufficient power.

-Ultimately the acid test for this purifier was going to be in two different measures – firstly, the impact on the data, of course; but also the less tangible benefits on our son’s hayfever.
+Ultimately the acid test for this purifier was going to be in two different measures – firstly, the impact on the data, of course, and the less tangible benefits on our son’s hayfever.

-On the data, we have had over two months of results and PM2.5 (the smallest particles typically caused by car fumes and so on) have consistently measured below 10 (DEFRA consider anything below 35 to be low, with over 71 being classed as dangerously high).
-We live in a rural area and did notice that when the occasional big lorry drove past the house we did get a spike up to the 20s, but this was almost instantly nullified back down to sub-10 levels by the Classic 480i.
+We have had over two months of results on the data, and PM2.5 (the smallest particles typically caused by car fumes and so on) have consistently measured below 10 (DEFRA considers anything below 35 to be low, with over 71 being classed as dangerously high).
+We live in a rural area and did notice that when the occasional big lorry drove past the house, we did get a spike up to the 20s, but this was almost instantly nullified back down to sub-10 levels by the Classic 480i.

-The purifier also filters out VOCs, which measures car emissions but also includes the total sum of other pollutants.
+The purifier also filters out VOCs, which measure car emissions and include the total sum of other pollutants.
 VOCs are best known for being emitted by items such as new furniture.
-We also noticed spikes when deodorants were sprayed in the room.
-VOC results showed a big peak/trough cycle but again, the purifier quickly filtered out anything of note.
+However, we also noticed spikes when deodorants were sprayed in the room.
+VOC results showed a significant peak/trough cycle, but the purifier quickly filtered out anything of note.

-In terms of hayfever and the impact of the 480i on our sniffly son, we positioned the purifier around 2m from his bed with the outlet (filtered air) breezing onto him during the night.
-Whilst it didn’t totally eliminate his sneezes, it made a significant difference to his (usually miserable) experiences of late Spring/early Summer.
+Regarding hayfever and the impact of the 480i on our sniffly son, we positioned the purifier around 2m from his bed with the outlet (filtered air) breezing onto him during the night.
+While it didn’t totally eliminate his sneezes, it significantly impacted his (usually miserable) experiences of late Spring/early Summer.
 He felt almost instant relief in the room and woke up having slept better than in previous years’ high pollen seasons.

 So – on both counts, a big success.
-It’s an expensive piece of kit, and it’s now competing against other products that can offer cooling as well.
-But as a top of the range air purification solution, it’s difficult to fault the Classic 480i.
-It makes a big difference to air quality in homes – and as we increasingly recognise how important that is, then this should be a strong consideration for households looking for a serious solution.
+Of course, it’s an expensive piece of kit, and it’s now competing against other products that can offer to cool as well.
+But as a top-of-the-range air purification solution, it’s difficult to fault the Classic 480i.
+It makes a big difference to air quality in homes – and as we increasingly recognize how important that is, this should be a strong consideration for households looking for a serious solution.